 Wholesaling is a real estate investment that involves purchasing and selling real estate contracts, which does not need a lot of initial money or prior rental property experience.
 It’s also more straightforward and less risky compared to flipping houses.
+There are several real estate investment risks so one should have an appropriate risk mitigation plan in place.
 Of course, there are legal landmines to avoid depending on your local laws, so make sure you understand the process.

 Than Merrill provides the best step-by-step instructions on finding and evaluating the best wholesale deals, negotiating terms, and selling them quickly, he covers everything you need to know about this investment approach.

 What Every Real Estate Investor Needs to Know About Cash Flow…And 36 Other Key Financial Measures by Frank Gallinelli